Cheapest Places to Live in Colorado (2026 Guide to Affordable Cities & Homes)

 These are some of the cheapest places to live in the Colorado mountains without crossing into luxury pricing.

-If mountain lifestyle matters more than metro nightlife, these towns give you scenery, access, and ownership - at less than half of Denver’s typical payment.
+These towns offer lower-density housing markets and outdoor access at lower price points, these towns give you scenery, access, and ownership - at less than half of Denver’s typical payment.

 Cheapest Places to Live Near Denver in 2026